Computable de Finetti measures: The Computable Moment Problem

 One classical way to pass from the moments of $\vec x$ to its distribution is via the L\'evy inversion formula, which maps the characteristic function $\phi_{\vec x} : \Reals^\omega \to \mathbf{C}$, given by

 to the distribution of $\vec x$.
 However, even in the finite-dimensional case, the inversion formula involves a limit for which we have no direct handle on the rate of convergence, and so the distribution it defines is not obviously computable.
-Instead, we use computable versions of Urysohn's lemma and the Weierstrass approximation theorem to compute a representation of a distribution from its moments.
+Instead, we use a computable version of the Weierstrass approximation theorem to compute the distribution relative to the mixed moments.